 The third family to own the castle is our family, Descombe.
 An ancient link united us to the Lacroix, as it is Florent Descombe (2nd generation) who performed Ms. Lacroix’s and Mr. Bréchignac’s wedding at the town hall of Saint Etienne des Oullières in 1958 (strikes unabled the engaged couple to reach Paris).

 Due to its central position in eastern France, we always have had special relationship with producers of Beaujolais, Bourgogne and the Rhône Valley region.

-In 2018, the family decided to start a new adventure in the north of the Rhône Valley, by acquiring 2,6 hectares of vines in the Saint Joseph appellation, in the Ozon village.
+In 2018, the family decided to start a new adventure in the north of the Rhône Valley, by acquiring vines in the Saint-Joseph and Crozes-Hermitage appellations.

 With a beautiful view on the Rhone river, the Domaine de La Haut overlooks the beautiful hillsides of this region.